1ethanhansen/FRC-Elo-App/README.md

 4. Connect your device to your computer
 5. Run the app with the target device as the device you have plugged in
 6. Voila
+#### Troubleshooting
+1. You might need to run the ADB troubleshooter
+2. Try plugging the USB cable into different ports on your computer (mine are finicky)
+3. Make sure that your device is running android 6.0.0 or later (if not it won't work)
+### Get the Data
+1. Open the app
+2. Hit Load from File
+3. That just set up a folder in your home directory called FRC-ELO and added elo.txt and upsets.txt to it
+4. Go into the folder and delete elo.txt or upsets.txt or both
+5. Download elo.txt/upsets.txt and move it to FRC-ELO
+6. Go back to the app and try to load from file
+7. Hit Display Ratings and make sure the ratings are actually there